harness/developer-hub/release-notes/delegate.md

 - Fixed an issue where some [code repo connectors](/docs/platform/connectors/code-repositories/connect-to-code-repo) didn't send the [build status](/docs/continuous-integration/use-ci/viewing-builds#source-code-repository-links) back to the SCM provider.
 This happened due to an issue in the Harness Delegate, and it occurred only for code repo connectors that [connected through a Harness Delegate](/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-hub-connector-settings-reference#connectivity-mode-settings).
 Connectors connecting through the Harness Platform weren't impacted.
 (CI-9835, ZD-51754, ZD-51758, ZD-51763)

-- Fixed an issue where the latest delegate version was not reflected in the [latest supported delegate version API](https://apidocs.harness.io/tag/Delegate-Setup-Resource/#operation/publishedDelegateVersion).
+- Fixed an issue where the latest delegate version was not reflected in the latest supported delegate version API.
 (PL-41151)

+   This issue has been resolved.
+For more information on the latest supported delegate version API, go to [Use automatic upgrade with custom delegate images](/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration/#use-automatic-upgrade-with-custom-delegate-images).

 ### Hotfixes